ebi-ait/ingest-kube-deployment/README.md

 2. Change the branch or tag in `config/environment_ENVNAME` if needed where ENVNAME is the environment you are deploying to.
 3. `cd apps`
 4. `make deploy-all-apps` where APPNAME is the name of the ingest application.

+## Deploy cloudwatch log exporter
+1. Make sure you have followed the instructions above to create or access an existing eks cluster
+2. Source the configuration file for the environment
+3. Make sure the secrets api-keys and aws-keys are deployed substituted with valid base64 encoded values
+4. `cd infra` and `make install-infra-helm-chart-fluentd-cloudwatch`

 # CI/CD Setup